john-weathers/john-weathers/README.md

 ### Hi there 👋

-I started developing software in June 2022.
-I am currently looking for a full-time position as a software developer/engineer (web development has been my area of focus).
-For the projects I have done to this point, I have primarily used the MERN stack, however, I am continually working on building my skills.
-Some of my current learning pipeline includes TypeScript, PostgreSQL, and diving deeper into React frameworks, likely using Remix for my next project.

-If you are interested, feel free to check out my portfolio website: johnweathers.dev
+I am a highly motivated web developer looking for an entry-level/junior position with growth potential.
+I have experience both in the front end and back end, so I am open to roles focusing on any part of the stack.
+Please see my websites to view examples of my work:

+Portfolio website: johnweathers.dev
+Most recent project: fixerapp.johnweathers.dev
+Quick project primer: github.com/john-weathers/fixerapp-client

 <!--
 **john-weathers/john-weathers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.